filiph/HYG-Database/site/index.markdown

 [Whistle Stop]: http://en.wikipedia.org/wiki/List_of_Heinlein_planets#Time_for_the_Stars
 [Dune planets]: http://en.wikipedia.org/wiki/List_of_Dune_planets

-The reason is that _most of us don't actually have any idea what the topology of our star neighbourhood is like._ The three dimensions are super confusing.
+The reason is that most people (including writers, screenwriters and game masters) _don't actually have any idea what the topology of our star neighbourhood is like._ The three dimensions are super confusing.
 Is Sirius close to Mirzam?
-They _are_ on our night sky (Mirzam is a bright star right next to Sirius) but they are most definitely _not_ in 3D space (Sirius is 9 light years away, Mirzam is 500).[^3]
+They _are_ on the night sky (Mirzam is a bright star right next to Sirius) but they are most definitely _not_ in 3D space (Sirius is 9 light years away, Mirzam is 500).[^3]

 [^3]: That's just one example out of thousands.
 You probably know that Proxima Centauri is the closest star to Sol – but do you know many other pairs of stars that are close to each other?
 Okay, you probably know that Proxima Centauri is closest to Alpha and Beta Centauri.
 But then?
 What are the stars closest to Sirius, for example?